ansible/awx-operator/README.md

 #### Build a new version of the `awx-operator.yaml` file

-Update the awx-operator version:
+Update the awx-operator version in the `VERSION` file at the root of this project.

-  - `ansible/group_vars/all`

 Once the version has been updated, run from the root of the repo: